Keynotes

 Keynote

-From policy to practice: Addressing the implementation gap
+From policy to practice: addressing the implementation gap

 National policies provide a framework for physical activity promotion, but their success depends on effective implementation at a local level.
 Local action involves tailoring these policies to fit the needs and resources of specific communities.